kean/Get/README.md

 }
 ```

-> If the response type is `Data`, the client will return a raw response data.
+> If the response type is `Data`, the client will return raw response data.
 And if you use `String`, it'll return a response as plain text.

 ### Client Delegate

-One of the way you customize the client is by providing a custom delegate implementing `APIClientDelegate` protocol.
+One of the ways you can customize the client is by providing a custom delegate implementing `APIClientDelegate` protocol.
 For example, you can use it to implement an authorization flow.

 ```swift
 final class AuthorizatingDelegate: APIClientDelegate {